About This Course

 What will you study on this course?

-Language Acquisition: The main objective of this module is to introduce you to central questions in language acquisition research (e.g. How do we learn the meaning of words?
+Child Language Acquisition - The main objective of this module is to introduce you to central questions in language acquisition research (e.g. How do we learn the meaning of words?
 What are the advantages of bringing up a child bilingually?
 Are children better language learners than adults?).
 The focus will be on first language (L1) acquisition.

-Optional Modules vary from year to year, and can include:
+Modules vary from year to year, they include:

 - Psycholinguistics